 While we love Mary Lincoln, her first lady portrait could use some touching up.
 Particularly in the eye area, as it appears the former first lady had a black eye at the time of her sitting.
 Whether it’s real or not, you’d think the artist could have covered it up for her!

 Eleanor Roosevelt’s official first lady portrait brings on a wave of questions.
 For starters: What’s with all of the facial expressions and hand gestures?
 We get that she wears glasses, likes to knit, and occasionally needs to remove her wedding ring, but is it necessary to capture these and include them in an awkward sequence below her portrait?

 Next: This portrait looks a little too ghostly.

 While most photographs of Jackie O. emulate impeccable style and grace, her official first lady portrait as Jacqueline Kennedy looks as if the former first lady is the White House’s resident ghost.
 The artist’s rendering of her pale complexion — and the first lady’s choice of a long and old-fashioned dress — definitely don’t make the painting any less eerie.

 6. Rachel Jackson

-Is it just us or does Rachel Jackson’s first lady portrait look like it belongs in the Haunted Mansion at Disneyland?
-Resembling a haunted mourner, we’d hate to tip-toe past the portrait on our way to the White House kitchen for a midnight snack.
+Is it just us, or does Rachel Jackson’s first lady portrait look like it belongs in the Haunted Mansion at Disneyland?
+Resembling a haunted mourner, it looks like the kind of portrait where the subject’s eyes would follow you, no matter what angle you view it from.
+In fact, we’d hate to tip-toe past this portrait on our way to the White House kitchen for a midnight snack.

 7. Jane Pierce